A step by step guide to our virtual conference

 This is a brief outline.
 For more details and answers to specific questions, vist sciencewriters2020.org/faq

 -Both options require that you create a Whova account using the same email with which you registered for the conference.
+Click the blue "sign up here" text on the sign-in page and create your account there (3 white boxes) if you do not have one already.

 -The web app will allow you to view sessions, but has fewer networking and information features.
 For an incomplete list of these differences, visit sciencewriters2020.org/faq